-This guide walks you through the actual process: knowing what your time costs, understanding what to include in a quote, how to structure it so clients see value instead of just a bill, and how to protect yourself from scope creep that eats your profit.
+This guide walks you through the actual process: knowing what your time costs, structuring quotes so clients see value instead of just a number, and protecting yourself from scope creep that eats your profit.
+If you're just getting started, our complete guide to starting a trade business covers the setup basics first.

 Before you quote a single job, you need to know what it costs you to exist as a business.
 Not a rough idea.
 Real numbers.
 This is where most tradies get it wrong.